Visualization

 cmap='cmo.balance', show_patch_edges=True,

-The cell_mask argument can be any field indicating which horizontal cells are valid and which are not.
-A typical value for ocean plots is as shown above: whether there are any active cells in the water column.
+The field_mask argument can be any field indicating which horizontal mesh locations are valid and which are not, but it must be the same shape as data array being plotted.
+A typical value for ocean plots is as shown above: whether there are any active cells in the water column and then the cell mask is converted to an edges mask using the polaris.mpas.cell_mask_to_edge_mask() function.

 cell_mask = ds_init.maxLevelCell >= 1